He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 “Yeah, when he’s done with her,” Stephanie said under her breath, but still well within earshot.

-He entered his kitchen, grabbed a Tupperware bowl and a cold glass of water and rag, then headed back into his bedroom, where Lucy was rolling around in the bed.
+He entered the kitchen, grabbed a Tupperware bowl and a cold glass of water and rag, then headed back into his bedroom, where Lucy was rolling around in the bed.
 Though Mr. Valentine assumed it was nausea, her body language suggested otherwise.

 “Lay still,” he ordered.